hoseinkh/CovidModel-CDC/README.md

 The objective of this paper is to increase the capabilities of the traditional SEIR models so that they could capture multiple waves of the pandemic.

+For more information on the paper and see the pdf file for it, visit this [link](https://hoseinkh.github.io/publications/publication-986/).